Use these simple 7 alternative layouts to avoid bullet points:

-According to Medina: In an ideal school environment, repeating what was learned would be repeated 90-120 minutes after the initial learning occurred.
+According to Medina: In an ideal school environment, repeating what was learned would occur 90-120 minutes after the initial learning.

-Having the opportunity to present to an audience is such an amazing one!
+The opportunity to present to an audience is an amazing one to have!
 The communication and learning potential is huge and so it’s important that we make the most of these occasions.
 Whilst presentation design may impress (especially if great presentation designers like Presented help you, nudge nudge), it’s more important that your information is clear and understandable.
-Some tips for clarity include good layout, simplified content, a strong structure, a repeated structure.
+Some tips for clarity include: good layout, simplified content, a strong structure, a repeated structure.
 We can let you know how you’re doing with a free presentation consultation.
 (This isn’t publicised this anymore, so if you find this webpage, make the most of this offer!)

-We hope that in this age most presenters are aware of the need to keep content light and avoid text heavy slides.
-But we don’t believe that most presenters neglect to remind their audience later of their key messages.
+We believe these days that many good presenters keep content light and avoid text heavy slides.
+But we also believe that most presenters neglect to remind their audience later of their key messages.
 This really is the most important presentation technique.
-It’s so powerful to follow up with their audience to reaffirm their messages and key content.
+It’s so powerful to follow up with an audience to reaffirm messages and key content.

 Brain Rule 1: Survival

 It’s no challenge to apply Medina’s #1 rule to presentation structure and design: “Survival” is all about our ability to solve problems.
 Indeed, our brains evolved to learn, to collaborate, and to make progress with others through team work and partnerships.
 We have an inherent need to get things agreed – and acted upon.